1. Is my property a good candidate to generate SRCs?

 The In-Lieu Fee (ILF) has the effect of creating a price ceiling in the SRC market.
 As an alternative to using SRCs, regulated projects can meet their Off-site Retention Volume obligation by paying ILF to DOEE.
 As a result, SRCs are unlikely to sell for more than the ILF price.
 DOEE adjusts the ILF price annually for inflation.

 5. How does DOEE track SRC trades?

-DOEE tracks SRC Trading Program statistics, including SRC sales, using its Stormwater Database.
+DOEE tracks SRC Trading Program statistics, including SRC sales, using the DOEE Surface and Groundwater System.
 DOEE publishes information about available SRCs and prior transactions through the SRC and Offv Registry.
 The terms of SRC sales are negotiated privately between the buyer and seller, and DOEE is not involved in these negotiations.

-When an SRC sale is negotiated, the seller submits the Application to Transfer SRC Ownership through the Stormwater Database.
+When an SRC sale is negotiated, the seller submits the Application to Transfer SRC Ownership through the Surface and Groundwater System.
 Sale prices and quantities are published in the SRC and Offv Registry, but the identities of buyers and sellers are not.